sksalapur/RoutePix/README.md

 > [!WARNING]
-> Due to Telegram service restrictions in India, RoutePix photo uploads may not function as expected until 22 June 2026.
+> Due to Telegram service restrictions in India, RoutePix may not function as expected until 22 June 2026.
+To access the app, use can always a VPN.

 <h1 align="center">📸 RoutePix</h1>